Sensitivity to Light Following a Brain Injury

 Following a brain injury, a person will usually have a combination of these problems.
 Fortunately, they can be treated.

 Neuro-optometric rehabilitation is a customized treatment program for patients who have visual deficits due to physical disabilities and TBIs.
 Neuro-optometric rehab aims to strengthen any reduced visual skills so that the patient can continue engaging in daily activities, like reading and driving, and enjoy a higher quality of life.

 A neuro-optometric rehabilitation optometrist evaluates many functions of the visual system, such as how the eyes work together as a team.
 Treatment options may include using filters and prisms, and customized visual exercises to strengthen the eye-brain connection.
-To determine if you can benefit from neuro-optometric rehabilitation, schedule a functional vision evaluation with today.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+To determine if you can benefit from neuro-optometric rehabilitation, schedule a functional vision evaluation with today.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.